Bobby Bonilla: Personal life

 Bonilla married Migdalia, known as Millie, in 1986.
 They had met at Herbert Lehman High School in the Bronx.
-They had two children together-- before divorcing in 2009.
+They have two children and divorced in 2009.

 Philanthropy

 In February 1992, Bonilla and his wife Millie started the Bobby and Millie Bonilla Public School Fund with $35,000.
 The fund benefits schools attended by Bonilla and his wife by contributing $500 for every run he batted in for the Mets.
 Bonilla participated in the Players Trust All-Star Golf Tournament, organized by Dave Winfield and Joe Mauer in 2014.